zsteiner/jekyll/_posts/2014-09-14-changing-my-pizza-life.md

 ---
 I have been making pizza for many years, but it has taken me a long time to up my game.
 I used to bake pre-made Trader Joe's dough blobs on a round metal pan with holes in it.
 I eventually graduated to a pizza stone and then to preheating my stone.

 The first simple step was making my own dough.
 I modified the [recipe][1] from [How to Cook Everything][2] by adding a heaping tablespoon of sugar.
 I've had great luck doing the same day hour-ish rise and letting it rest in the fridge overnight.
-I've found that this recipe makes dough for two good sized pies.<figure id="attachment_315" style="width: 604px;" class="wp-caption aligncenter">
+I've found that this recipe makes dough for two good sized pies.

-{% include figure.html src="/images/posts/2014/09/IMG_1685-1024x868.jpg" caption="Smoking Goose Salame Piccante, Roasted Red and Yellow Peppers, Fresh Basil, and Fresh Mozzarella" %}
+{% include figure.html src="/images/posts/2014/09/pizza2.jpg" caption="Smoking Goose Salame Piccante, Roasted Red and Yellow Peppers, Fresh Basil, and Fresh Mozzarella" %}

 The second step was a [baking steel][4].
 Oven at 500 degrees for an hour before baking gives an impressive char on the bottom.
 Our bottom heating gas oven works really well with it.

-{% include figure.html src="/images/posts/2014/09/IMG_1760-1024x806.jpg" caption="Bottom Charring" %}
+{% include figure.html src="/images/posts/2014/09/pizza4.jpg" caption="Bottom Charring" %}

 The third is the simplest of all.
 Parchment paper.
 I've had a few disasters of sticking dough mangling my beautiful pie into a horrible inedible pile of goo.
 So disappointing when I've collected fantastic toppings.
 Last time this happened the a water main broke in the neighborhood, so the water was off.
 Staring at the mess of a kitchen I couldn't clean, I knew I had to find a better way.
 Cornmeal didn't work and was messy.
 Flour in sufficient  amount did unfortunate things to the taste.
 And it was messy.
 I can't remember where I saw or this or how I came upon this life changing method.